Local Community Leaders & Influencers:

 Testicular Cancer

-• In 2016, less than 15 cases were reported of testicular cancer in Monterey County, California.
+• In 2016, there were a reported 112 cases of testicular cancer in San Diego County, California.

 • Resources: